vithun/promises-demo/README.md

 jack.drown();
 ```

 Each of those lines combine and together enact the story of Titanic.
-Now try running them together in a single line:
+Now refresh the browser and try running them together in a single line:

 ```js
 titanic.addPassenger(jack);titanic.addPassenger(rose);titanic.sail();titanic.tilt();titanic.drown();jack.drown();